gusmairs/sql-projects/readme.md

 #### SQL exercises
-Various SQL exercises, solutions to dsi problems and several demonstration scripts for SQLite.
-Most solutions built from a Postgres local installation, and SQLite built using the sqlite app and sqlite3 package within Python.
+Various SQL exercises, solutions to DSI problems and several demonstration scripts for SQLite.

+DSI exercise solutions built from a Postgres local installation, the `psql` command line app, and the `psycopg2` Python package.

+SQLite solutions built using the `sqlite3` app at the command line and the `sqlite3` Python package in Python scripts.